Yes…. Baba Douglas, Mama was a little annoyed with a memory.

 More than 50 hours later, Baba was riding on a donkey to the village.
 He passed outside his house, it was okay.
 Dark clouds were gathering up in the sky.
 ‘It should rain already,’ Baba thought, as the donkey trotted towards Sofia’s house.

-Sikovia was throwing pieces of paper and small sticks into the fire when Sofia entered the hut with a sufuria of water and beans.
+Sikovia was throwing pieces of paper and small sticks into the fire when Sofia entered the hut carrying a pot of water and beans.
 The house was full of smoke from the smoldering paper and sticks.

 “Sikovia,” Sofia startled her.
 She turned rubbing her eyes, coughing.
 “That is bad.”